-The following summarises the number of potential dwellings from all of the above planning studies and also includes an assessment of the development potential of what can occur in the remainder of the residential zoned land (taking account of the issues listed in the section on constraints to expansion of housing supply).
+The following summarises the number of potential dwellings from all of the above planning studies and also includes an assessment of the development potential which can occur in the remainder of the residentially zoned land (taking into account the issues listed in the section on constraints to expansion of housing supply).

-Source Potential no. of dwellings Notes Development potential in existing zones 1000 This figure is based on detailed land use surveys conducted of all land zoned for medium/ high density and is an estimate of development potential remaining in these areas.
-Proposed rezonings- Chatswood CBD 5000 This is the number of potential dwellings for the sites proposed to be rezoned in CBD Strategy Proposed rezonings Local Centres Strategy : Artarmon Northbridge East Chatswood High Street (existing zoning) Penshurst Street Castlecrag Naremburn Total 194 485 314 21 359 90 128 1591 (Rezoning in Glenmore St and at the southern end of Naremburn is suggested to be a longer term proposition more appropriate for a later stage beyond 20 years).
-Second occupancies 300 There may be some sites where dual occupancy is yet to be taken up. (based on previous approvals) Total 7891 Note: assumes 100% take up Completions 2016 - 2018 842 (8733)
+SOURCE POTENTIAL NO. OF DWELLINGS NOTES Development potential in existing zones 919 This figure is based on detailed land use surveys conducted of all land zoned for medium/ high density and is an estimate of development potential remaining in these areas.
+Proposed rezonings- Chatswood CBD 5,000 This is the number of potential dwellings for the mixed use sites proposed to be rezoned in CBD Strategy Proposed rezonings Local Centres Strategy: Artarmon Northbridge East Chatswood High Street (existing zoning) Penshurst Street Castlecrag Naremburn Willoughby South 224 467 317 21 239 74 55 237 Second occupancies 300 There may be some sites where dual occupancy is yet to be taken up. (based on previous approvals) Total 7,853 Note: assumes 100% take up Completions 2016 - 2019 1,171

 The population forecasts anticipated that between 6,000 - 6,700 dwellings will be required to meet population growth to 2036.

-Whilst the capacity anticipates 7891 extra dwellings, this assumes 100% take up.
-A feasibility assessment suggests the market may only deliver 6,300 under current market conditions.
-However, this will ensure that Council can make its dwelling requirements to 2036.
+Whilst the capacity anticipates 7,853 extra dwellings, this assumes 100% take up.
+A feasibility assessment suggests the market may only deliver 6,282 under current market conditions.
+However, this will ensure that Council can meet its dwelling requirements to 2036.